privoit/emr-hail/packer/readme.md

 Before building, keep the following in mind:

-- Builds can take upwards of 90 minutes.
+- Builds can take a _very_ long time (upwards of 1-2 hours in some cases).
 - You must have VEP cache in your S3 bucket for the version of VEP you're building for
 - AMI names are unique.
 If building an updated AMI, deregister the previous.